Bangladesh–India relations: Defence

 During Sheikh Hasina's four-day visit to New Delhi in April 2017, Bangladesh and India signed two defence agreements, the first such agreements between India and any of its neighbours.
 Under the agreements, the militaries of the two countries will conduct joint exercises and training.
-India will help Bangladesh set up manufacturing and service centres for defence platforms that both countries possess with the aim of achieving self-sufficiency in defence manufacturing in Bangladesh, and will also provide the Bangladesh military with expert training, and technical and logistic support.
-India also extended its first ever defence-related line of credit to a neighbouring country, by providing Bangladesh with $500 million to purchase defence equipment.
+India will help Bangladesh achieve self-sufficiency in defence manufacturing, and will also provide the Bangladesh military with expert training, and technical and logistic support.
+India also extended its first-ever defence-related line of credit to a neighbouring country, by providing Bangladesh with $500 million to purchase defence equipment.

-Also, the militaries of the two countries have played quite an extensive role in taking up common issues to enhance and conduct training programmes to deal with counter terrorism issues, natural disasters, ensure Humanitarian Assistance and Disaster Reliefs (HADR).
-In March 2019, Indian Army's GOC-in-C of the Eastern Army Command, General M.M.
-Naravane visited to the Chief of Army Staff, of Bangladesh General Aziz Ahmed to hold talks related to boosting of Intelligence sharing between the 2 countries along with developing other areas of defence cooperation.
-The visit has most importantly come up at the time, when Myanmar decided to take strong actions in order to act against the operating insurgent groups which were operating foiling up terrorist activities on both the sides of India and Myanmar, along with that had discussions on various options to enhance the conduction of Military exercises at a more rapid and strong scale.
+Also, the militaries of the two countries have played quite an extensive role in taking up common issues to enhance and conduct training programmes to deal with counter terrorism issues, natural disasters, and ensure Humanitarian Assistance and Disaster Reliefs (HADR).
+In March 2019, the Indian Army's GOC-in-C of the Eastern Army Command, General M.M.
+Naravane, visited the Chief of Army Staff of Bangladesh, General Aziz Ahmed, to hold talks related to boosting of intelligence sharing between the 2 countries along with developing other areas of defence cooperation.
+The visit has most importantly come up at the time when Myanmar decided to take strong actions in order to act against the operating insurgent groups that were operating foiling up terrorist activities on both the sides of India and Myanmar, along with that had discussions on various options to enhance the conduction of military exercises at a more rapid and strong scale.

 Prime Minister Narendra Modi said: "India would not like to impose anything which Bangladesh may find not suitable to its requirement.
-The bilateral document under consideration is aimed at institutionalizing the existing mechanism and streamlining the ongoing cooperation between both the countries", an official said, adding maritime security will be a key element in the partnership with the two countries facing similar challenges in the Bay of Bengal zone.
-A joint road-map for developing the blue economy in the area is likely to be unveiled during Prime Minister Hasina's visit.
+The bilateral document under consideration is aimed at institutionalizing the existing mechanism and streamlining the ongoing cooperation between both the countries", an official said.
+A potential joint road-map for developing the blue economy in the area was discussed.

-Also, both Prime Ministers of India and Bangladesh, had welcomed their initiatives for developing a closer effort to strengthen Maritime Security Partnerships and also they appreciated the finalization of a Memorandum of Understanding (MoU) related to the establishment of a Coastal Surveillance Radar System in Bangladesh's Chittagong and Mongla ports.
+Also, both prime ministers, of India and Bangladesh, had welcomed their initiatives for developing a closer effort to strengthen maritime security partnerships and also they appreciated the finalization of a Memorandum of Understanding (MoU) related to the establishment of a Coastal Surveillance Radar System in Bangladesh's Chittagong and Mongla ports.